 Corporate Valuation: Acquiring Advanced Financial Skills at Wharton

 Wharton@Work recently sat down with Michael Roberts, Wharton’s William H. Lawrence Professor of Finance, to talk about corporate valuation.
-As academic director of the new executive education program, Corporate Valuation and Business Strategy, Roberts says acquiring the knowledge and skills to perform valuations provides benefits for both individual executives and the firms for whom they work.
+As academic director of the new executive education program, Corporate Valuation, Roberts says acquiring the knowledge and skills to perform valuations provides benefits for both individual executives and the firms for whom they work.

 Wharton@Work: Wharton Executive Education hasn’t offered a program on corporate valuation before.
 Why is this an important subject today?